geoblock/Geoblock/README.md

 # Geoblock
-Geomodeling system for estimation of recoverable mineral reserves
+Geomodeling system for evaluation of recoverable mineral reserves